The Weather at

 1886 at the post office.

-Readings were taken twice daily at the hospital at 9am and 3pm.
-From 1st August
+Readings were taken twice daily at the hospital at 9am and 3pm until 1st August

 Present